Evolution of Microsoft Windows: 1985 – 2009

-Officially released on November 20, 1985, this 16-bit OS that cost less than 1MB in overall is Microsoft’s very first operating system that allows multi tasking with graphical user interface on PC platform that runs on MS-DOS 5.0.
+Officially released on November 20, 1985, this 16-bit OS that cost less than 1MB overall is Microsoft’s very first operating system that allows multi-tasking with the graphical user interface on a PC platform that runs on MS-DOS 5.0.

 Windows 1.03 (1986)

 Introduced in 1986, Windows 1.03 is an upgrade to its previous predecessor Windows 1.01.
-Entire operating system cost about 2.2Mb hard disk space.
+The entire operating system costs about 2.2Mb hard disk space.

 Windows 2.03 (1987)

 Taking advantage of the speed of Intel 286/386 processor at that time, Windows 2.03 is a replacement for Windows 1.x.
-It also starts the era where users are able to overlap windows, customize screens, etc. Still the entire operating system cost no more than 2.5Mb.
+It also starts the era where users are able to overlap windows, customize screens, etc. Still, the entire operating system costs no more than 2.5Mb.

 Windows 2.86 (1989)